convalise/unity-material-symbols/README.md

 ### Import manually through a Unity Package

-Download the package from the [latest release](https://github.com/convalise/unity-material-symbols/releases/latest) and import into your project as usual.
+Download the package from the [latest release](https://github.com/convalise/unity-material-symbols/releases/latest) and import it into your project as usual.

-On Unity 2018 or lower, you might need to delete the `asmdef` files inside the Scripts folder.
+Note: On Unity 2018 or earlier, you might need to delete the `asmdef` files inside the Scripts folder.

 ### Usage

-Simply add the `MaterialSymbol` component to your GameObject and you are good to go.
+Simply add the `MaterialSymbol` component to your GameObject and you're good to go.

-Alternatively, a new object can be added to the scene by right-clicking on the hierarchy window and selecting `UI > Google > Material Symbol`.
+Alternatively, a new object can be added to the scene by right-clicking in the Hierarchy window and selecting `UI > Google > Material Symbol`.

 The inspector provides a window to easily select between the available icons.

 ## Documentation

-The `MaterialSymbol` class inherits from `UnityEngine.UI.Text`, so it has all properties and methods available [here](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Text.html) such as color and raycast target.
+The `MaterialSymbol` class inherits from `UnityEngine.UI.Text`, so it has all the properties and methods available [here](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Text.html) such as color and raycast target.

-Each icon is composed by a pair of a [unicode-escaped char](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/char#literals) and a boolean representing the glyph code and the fill status respectively.
+Each icon is made up of two values: a [unicode-escaped char](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/char#literals) for the symbol itself, and a boolean to indicate whether it's filled or outlined.

-The icon can be set programmatically by setting the `symbol` field with a new `MaterialSymbolData` object:
+The icon can be set programmatically by assigning a new `MaterialSymbolData` object to the `symbol` field:
 ```cs
 materialSymbol.symbol = new MaterialSymbolData('\uEF55', false);
 ```
-It can also be set directly by setting the `code` and `fill` properties:
+It can also be set directly by assigning the `code` and `fill` properties:
 ```cs
 materialSymbol.code = '\uEF55';
 materialSymbol.fill = false;
 ```

-Additionally, a serialized `MaterialSymbolData` field can be used to bring the icon inspector on any class:
+Additionally, a serialized `MaterialSymbolData` field can be used to expose the icon inspector in any class:

 ```cs
 public MaterialSymbolData newIcon;